Another version of the fanny pack?

 LARGE MODEL VIEW

 Turn the piece over.
-Sew the right side of the lining P5 and P6 to the lining side of the piece P3 and on each side.
+Sew the right side of the P5 and P6 lining to the lining side of piece P3 and on each side.
 Sew 7 mm from the edge and stop 1 cm from the bottom for the large model (GM) and 2 cm from the bottom for the small model (PM).
-We preferred to sew the lining part on the leather side to be able to sew more easily 2 mm further than the previous stitching (to have a cleaner finish when turning the pocket over - avoid seeing stitches).
+We chose to sew the lining part to the leather side to make it easier to sew 2 mm further than the previous stitch (to have a cleaner finish when turning the pouch - to avoid visible stitches).

 SMALL MODEL VIEW